 When a competitor sets up on your doorstop it may be hard to see the silver lining, but things might not be as bleak as they first seem.
 There are ways to safeguard your business - and you could even benefit from this unexpected challenge

 If you have been trading for some time, you have some key advantages, including reputation, established market position and loyal customer base.
 Your competitor is yet to find their feet.
-If you have staff, their knowledge of your business and its customers is hugely beneficial.
+If you have staff, their knowledge of your business and its customers is also a huge benefit.

 It can be difficult, but weigh up what impact the competitor will have on your sales.
 Be realistic.
-Find out what services or products they offer, and at what quality and price.
-How good is their customer service?
+You need to consider:

 Check out their blog and social media profiles for comments to get a feel for the community they have built and their brand reputation.